From big international companies like PayPal to small business owners, many people have discovered the benefits of email marketing.

 - 501-2,500 contacts + unlimited email sends – $29 per month

 - 5,001 – 10,000 contacts + unlimited email sends– $69 per month

 - 10,001 – 25,000 contacts + unlimited email sends– $149 per month

 If you have over 25,000 contacts, you’ll have to contact Aweber for a quote for pricing.

-What’s great about Aweber is that you get access to every feature from day one – whether you have 500 contacts or 15,000 contacts.
+What’s great about the Aweber email marketing solution is that you get access to every feature from day one – whether you have 500 contacts or 15,000 contacts.
 It also offers unlimited emails on each plan, which is great.